lgatto/lgatto.github.io/_posts/2023-07-22-one-minute-intro.md

 ![One-minute intro slide](/images/one-minute-slide.png)

 - I am [Laurent Gatto](http://lgatto.github.io/about), professor of bioinformatics at the [UCLouvain](https://uclouvain.be/).
-I teach at the [Faculty of pharmacy and biomedical sciences](https://uclouvain.be/fr/facultes/fasb) and run a computation biology lab at the [de Duve institute](https://www.deduveinstitute.be/).
+I teach (more of my courses) at the [Faculty of pharmacy and biomedical sciences](https://uclouvain.be/fr/facultes/fasb) and run a computation biology lab at the [de Duve institute](https://www.deduveinstitute.be/).